ibm-cloud-docs/containers/storage-utilities.md

     5. Change the **Location** to the region where you want to store your data.
 Keep in mind that your data might not be allowed to be stored in every region due to legal reasons.
     6. Click **Create**.
 4. Retrieve the {{site.data.keyword.cos_full_notm}} host name for your bucket.
-    1. Click on your bucket name that you created in the previous step.
+    1. Click your bucket name that you created in the previous step.
     2. In the navigation on the service details page, click **Buckets** > **Configuration**.
     3. Note the public URL that you can use to access the data in your bucket.